spottsmorpheus/MorpheusWinAgentTools/README.md

 Set the agent to use a proxy.
 Set bypass proxy on the local network to false.
-Also set a proxy bypass list of addresses with a regex
+Also set a proxy bypass list of addresses with a regex.
+To do this construct an XML fragment as shown below

 ```
+# Create an XML String with containing the proxy details
 $proxyXml = @'
 <configuration>
   <system.net>